Exscientia/physicsml/docs/source/pages/structure/lightning_layer.md

 ### ``Trainer`` config

 The ``Trainer`` config controls all aspects of training.
-It is defines in the Lightning [docs](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api) but we show the most useful ones here again for convenience
+It is defined in the Lightning [docs](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api) but we show the most useful kwargs here again for convenience

 ````{toggle}
 * ``accelerator: str = "auto"``